E-SEKYERE/aurenex-financial-readiness/README.md

 - Scenario spread is wide but directionally consistent: FY EBITDA ranges from **£5.7m (Worst)** to **£18.3m (Best)** against a **£12.7m Base case**, with CAPEX moving only modestly (£420k–£462k) across scenarios.

-## 🚀 How to Use
-1. Download the Excel workbook (`DATASET.xlsx`) and open in Microsoft Excel (2016 or later)
-2. Review the **Assumptions** tab to see the scenario drivers behind Revenue, Payroll and CAPEX
-3. Open `aurenex_executive_dashboard.html` in any browser for the interactive Power BI–style dashboard
-4. Use the **Scenario** slicer (Worst / Base / Best) to see every KPI and chart recalculate live

 ## 📸 Screenshots